Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 If you wish to be considered for the DND/NSERC Discovery Grant supplement or the Discovery Grants – Northern Research Supplements (NRS), complete this section of the application.
 The information you provide in this section will not be shared with evaluation group members or external reviewers; it will be used solely for the review of the supplement.

-A limit of 3,000 characters is allowed in the text box.
+A maximum of 3,000 characters is allowed in the text box.

 Provide a summary of the proposal.
 The summary is intended to explain the proposal in language that the public can understand, and it will be made available to the public.